kalabox/kalabox/docs/users/cli.md

 The Kalabox CLI is accessible via your terminal by typing `kbox` at the prompt, which will display the list of commands you can run.
 Kalabox operates in one of two contexts:

   * **Global** - This is any directory that does not contain a Kalabox app.
-  * **App** - This is any directory which does contain an app.
+  * **App** - This is any directory that contains an app.

 The context will determine the list of commands you can run.
-If you have app context then the commands you run will apply to the app.
+If you have an app context then the commands you run will apply to the app.
 In the example above Kalabox is running in an app context.
-You will see that Kalabox will group the commands into seperate contexts for you.
+You will see that Kalabox will group the commands into separate contexts for you.

 If you are in a different app or global context you can easily run a command against another app using the `kbox <APPNAME> command` syntax.